-That’s why the Cloud is such a boon for legal departments.
+That’s why the Cloud is such a boon for in-house legal departments.
 It empowers them to explore the LegalTech tools specifically built to make in-house teams more effective and efficient.
-And thanks to free trials and per user per month subscription models, in-house teams of one to 1,000 can experiment to find the tools right for them.
-(It’s far easier to hit “cancel subscription” than uninstall software from hundreds of seats - or even a few seats - systemwide)
+And thanks to free trials and per user per month subscription models, in-house legal teams of one to 1,000 can experiment to find the tools right for them.
+(It’s far easier to hit “cancel subscription” than uninstall software from hundreds of seats - or even a few seats - systemwide).

 Keep in mind that with cloud computing, you are sharing sensitive data with a third party.
 Does the legal management software meet industry standards for information security, such as ISO 27001 certification?
 How often is the security infrastructure audited?
 Is your data encrypted?
 Will any other parties have access to your data?
 Does the vendor have data centers in your jurisdiction to enable you to meet your regulatory and business compliance obligations, such as GDPR?
 Use our information security checklist to ensure your legal software meets the appropriate standards.

-It’s important to know that your cloud-based legal software will be available when you need it.
+It’s important to know that your cloud based legal software will be available when you need it.
 How does the legal software provider guarantee access?
 How often is data backed up, and how long are backups stored?

 The Cloud has sparked innovation in LegalTech – and there’s a universe of tools available to help in-house legal teams.
 But if these tools don’t talk to each other – or if they force lawyers to toggle between apps all day – use and ROI will soon plummet.
-Check that your cloud-based matter management software comes with out-of-the-box integrations to other tools in your LegalTech ecosystem.
+Check that your cloud based legal matter management software comes with out-of-the-box integrations to other tools in your LegalTech ecosystem.
 Does it connect to SharePoint, NetDocuments or iManage for document management, to your Outlook or Gmail, to automation software such as Ironclad, Checkbox or Josef or an e-billing system?
 Does it support “single sign-on,” so your teammates save some time and hassle?

 Ensure your legal technology is strategic and purposeful

-While the Cloud brings so many opportunities to the legal department, it is important to ensure your technology is strategic and purposeful.
+While the Cloud brings so many opportunities to the in-house legal department, it is important to ensure your technology is strategic and purposeful.
 A legal strategic plan is the best way to ensure your legal department is positioned to handle the evolving challenges of the pandemic and be ready for what happens next.

 Download the white paper and template: Eight steps to a legal department strategic plan and get started today.
 A smart plan will arm you with the resources, infrastructure and initiatives you need to thrive.